MemoryofLight/startup/README.md

       text-shadow: 3px 3px 1px #cccccc;
     }
 selector p selects all paragraph elements in the doc.
 The 4 declarations then change font, increase size, change text color, create a shadow.
+### Associate CSS w/ HTML
+1. use the style attrtibute on an HTML element and explicitly assign one or more declarations. ex. `<p style="color: green">CSS</p>`
+2. use the style ELEMENT- not attribute- to define CSS rules w/in the doc.
+This should appread in the head element of the doc so the rules apply to the whole thing.
+3. use the link element to create a hyperlink reference to an external file containing CSS rules.
+This must also be in the head element.
+This is the preferred way.
+Elements inherit the rules applied to their parents, so lower level declarations override higher level ones to allow for specificity.
+### The box model
+CSS defines everything as a box.
+Styles apply to everything in the box.
+Inner to Outer.
+- the element's content (text)
+- the padding (stuff like background color)
+- border (color, thickness, line style)
+- margin (considered external to the styling of the box and so represents whitespace) The default width and height of an element is the width and height of the content box (the innermost box).
+YOu can changed the `box-sizing` CSS property from default `content-box` to `border-box` to redefine width and height to also include padding and border.
+This can make it easier to style elements when their visual size matches their actual size.
+### Selectors
+the selector will determine which elements are affected by the rule. `*` is a wildcard selector that selects all elements.
+You can be more specific with selectors by using `descendant combinators`.
+For instance, saying section h2 {
+  color: #004400;
+}
+would only apply the color to h2 elements who were within or "descended from" section elements.
+#### Combinators
+- Descendant - anything within; div p (selects all p elements within div elements)
+- Child - one level within; div > p (selects all p elements that )
+- General Sibling - div ~ p (selects all p that follow a div and have the same parent elements as div)
+- Adjacent Sibling - div + p (selects p that is immediately following a div and has the same parent elements as div)
+#### Class Selectors
+any element can have 0 or more classifications to use the classification in a rule do
+.classnamehere {
+  stuff to implement
+}
+you can also combine element with class ex. p.summary{
+  stuff
+}
+this changes all p items of summary class.
+#### ID Selector
+prefix id with `#`
+ex.
+#idhere {
+  stuff
+}
+changes the element with that id.
+#### Attribute Selector
+support wildcards
+ex.
+p[class='summary'] {
+  color: red;
+}
+this changes all p elements with the class attribute of summary a[href] selects every a element with the href attribute
+#### Psuedo Selector
+section:hover {
+  blah blah
+}
+changes the section only when mouse is hovering over it.